 - Guests must be accommodated in their host’s room and are not allowed to sleep in floor lounges or other public spaces without express permission from the Director of Residential Life.

-- Residential Life, Public Safety and Columbia Housing staff reserve the right to limit the number of guests that may be signed into the residence halls by one host.
+- Residential Life, Public Safety, Columbia Housing and other University staff reserve the right to limit the number of guests that may be signed into the residence halls by one host.

 - Hosts are responsible for the actions of their guest(s) in the residence halls at all times.
 The definition of a host shall not be limited solely to the individual who signed the guest in, but may also include other residents who the guest has come to visit, or those individuals accompanying the guest at the time of any violation.